moirahartigan/the-lady-goldsmith/README.md

 ## GDPR Considerations

-As this site is an ecommerce web application where payment information and other customer details will be colleced, consideration to data protection law has been given on this project.
+As this site is an ecommerce web application where payment information and other customer details will be collected, consideration to data protection law has been given on this project.
 A privacy policy was generated [here](https://www.privacypolicygenerator.info/) and a link to privacy policy created has been provided on the footer.
 The purpose of this privacy policy is to inform site users about how their data is being collected and processed.

 <br>